This topic describes how to import data from a TXT file.

 For an existing table:

-Select Text import format, specify a location of Source data, and click Next.
+- Select the Text import format and specify a location of Source data.
+Click Next.

 See the Target columns in the top and the Source columns at the bottom of the wizard page.
 To change automatic mapping, do the following: